carla-simulator/carla/Docs/tuto_G_pygame.md

 ## Spawning vehicles

-We need to create a collection of vehicles spawned throughout the city and give the TM control over them.
+We want to create a collection of vehicles spawned throughout the city and give the TM control over them.

 ```py
 # Retrieve the map's spawn points